Callicodes/Thefirsttimer-HelloWorld/README.md

 Doing the github tutorial

-Tis I!...the interplanetary dweller
-Different man and very clever.
+Tis I!...the interplanetary dweller different man and very clever.